Patricia Munabi Babiiha: Education and background

-She is a lawyer by profession and holds a Bachelor's degree in Laws LLB (Hons), from Makerere University and a Post Graduate Diploma in legal Practice.
+Babiha is a lawyer by profession.
+She holds a bachelor's degree in Laws LLB (Hons), from Makerere University and a Post Graduate Diploma in Legal Practice.

 Career

-Munabi serves as the Executive Director of Forum for Women in Democracy (FOWODE). she is also a lawyer and a human rights activist Patricia is a feminist and a women's rights emanicipation has seen her at the most influential policies that have plummeted the womens movement to the top especially in Gender Responsive Bugeting.
+Babiha serves as the executive director of Forum for Women in Democracy (FOWODE).
+She is also a lawyer and a human rights activist.

 Personal life

-Patricia is married to a one Peter Babiiha, son to the late John Babiiha, who served as the Vice president during the Obote regime.
+Babiha is married to Peter Babiiha, son of the late John Babiiha, who served as the vice president during the regime.